Dynatrace/dynatrace-operator/ARCHITECTURE.md

 - `proxy`: Manages proxy configurations
 - `deploymentmetadata`: Manages deployment metadata enrichment

-This is not the best pattern, it is the case mainly due to historical reasons, we will try to improve this in the future.
+> [!WARNING] This is not the best pattern, it is the case mainly due to historical reasons, we will try to improve this in the future.

 **EdgeConnect Controller** (`pkg/controllers/edgeconnect/`):